 top of page

 Mapo Tofu is a fiery Chinese (Sichuan) dish.
-Tofu with minced pork is parked in a spicy oil made from fermented broadbean and chili paste.
-In the Naka-Meguro laboratory, they take mapo tofu and combine it with ramen noodles (Zentoro Mapo Men).
+It's tofu and minced pork drenched in spicy oil made from fermented broad bean and chili paste.
+Niigata Sanpoutei Labo takes this bold classic and fuse it with ramen noodles to create Zentoro Mapo Men.

 Lift Off – thick and round noodles

 Suan La Tang is a Chinese hot and sour soup.
-Like with the mapo tofu ramen, they add ramen noodles to this classic Chinese dish.
+Just like with their mapo tofu ramen, they fuse this Chinese classic with ramen noodles.

-This is also a somewhat sticky dish and the noodles always remain wet – there’s just the right amount of soup for them.
+This bowl leans sticky in texture, and the noodles stay consistently slick - there’s just the right amount of soup to keep them perfectly coated.

-Enjoy the little bits of egg, wood ear mushroom and bamboo shoots.
-The shoots give the soup a sweeter quality.
+Savor the little touches: bits of egg, crunchy wood ear mushroom, and bamboo shoots.
+The shoots, in particular, add a welcome sweetness to the broth.

 Seasonal Ramen

-Niigata Sanpoutei Tokyo Labo will create a specialty ramen every season.
-In the summer, they’ll serve Hiyashi Chuka (chilled noodles).
+Niigata Sanpoutei Tokyo Labo introduces a specialty ramen each season.
+In summer, you might find Hiyashi Chuka (chilled noodles) on the menu.

 Revolutionary Ramen Mapo Tofu Ramen in Tokyo 4

-It tastes like a tomato cream pasta, but with a Sichuan.
-Cabbage, onions and nira round off the dish.
+It tastes like a tomato cream pasta, but with a Sichuan twist.
+Cabbage, onions, and nira (garlic chives) round out the dish nicely.

-Niigata Sanpoutei Tokyo Labo has recently became really popular.
-So try and visit outside of peak hours.
-I took the picture below a couple of years ago and I can’t remember the last time I was the only one there.
+Niigata Sanpoutei Tokyo Labo has recently surged in popularity, so it’s best to visit outside of peak hours.
+I took the photo below a couple of years ago - I honestly can’t remember the last time I had the place to myself.

 Revolutionary Ramen Mapo Tofu Ramen in Tokyo 5